-- We introduce the term clusterization to indicate the extent programs exhibit dependence clustering, and define novel metrics that indicate this property quantitatively. - We computed SEA-based dependence clusters for realistic size programs.
-Among the moderate-size ones there were many clusters, but only one of the big programs included significant clusters, which is an interesting result. - We were able to identify linchpin elements in most of the clusters using a naïve approach that enumerates all possibilities.
+- We introduce the term clusterization to indicate the extent programs exhibit dependence clustering, and define novel metrics that characterize this property quantitatively. - We computed SEA-based dependence clusters for realistic size programs.
+Among the moderate-size ones there were many clusters, but only one of the big programs included significant clusters, which is an interesting result. - We were able to identify linchpin elements ones whose removal results in the largest decrease in clusterization - using a naïve approach that enumerates all possibilities.
 In many cases however, especially with the big programs, it is not to be expected that only one program element (procedure) is responsible for the formation of clusters. - We give a heuristic method based on local procedure metric for linchpin approximation.
-We found that the number of outgoing invocations from a procedure was quite a good estimator for linchpins.
+We found that the number of outgoing invocations from a procedure was quite a good estimator for linchpins. - After reducing the overall dependence set sizes significantly by removing the possible linchpins in WebKit, in many of the cases we observed no change in the prediction capability of impact analysis using SEA.

 The rest of the paper is organized as follows.
-Sections II and III provide relevant background information about the motivation, related work and our experimental environment.
-Cluster identification is discussed in Section IV, while the topics related to linchpin determination are given in Section V. Section VI discusses threats to validity, and finally we conclude in Section VII.
+Sections 2 and 3 provide relevant background information about the motivation, related work and our experimental environment.
+Cluster identification is discussed in Section 4, while the topics related to linchpin determination are given in Section 5.
+Section 6 deals with cluster-related investigations in WebKit including impact analysis.
+Section 7 discusses threats to validity, and finally we conclude in Section 8.